 • To ‘strike out’ is to fail at a project, especially near its beginning.
 In baseball a batter strikes out when he fails to hit (properly-thrown) balls three or more times.
 (This can include a weak hit that goes out of bounds.)
 He also strikes out if a player on the opposing team catches a ball he does hit before it touches the ground (a ‘fly ball’).

 • We say someone has ‘two strikes against him’ when he starts out with disadvantages.
 If there are already two strikes against a team, a batter has much less chance of reaching home base and scoring a point.
 Unless he hits a home run, he will depend on the next player(s) to have a chance to reach home base.
-If any one of them is put ‘out,’ all the runners left on bases lose their positions and chance to score, even if one reaches ‘home’ after the other player is out
+If any one of them is put ‘out,’ all the runners left on bases lose their positions and their chance to score.

 • When someone ‘drops the ball,’ they lose an opportunity or sale they should have gotten—as when a baseman or outfielder catches a ball and then drops it, allowing the opposing team to get safely to base or even home.